rmzetti/hover-exec/README.md

 - matlab
 - lua

-and other scripts can be added by providing an id and four strings for *Hover exec* in  `settings.json` (see below).
+Other scripts can be added by providing an id and four strings for *Hover exec* in  `settings.json` (see below).

 Hover script exec in action: